opendevshop/devshop/install.md

 We test this script continuously on Ubuntu 14.04 and CentOS 7.
 See https://travis-ci.org/opendevshop/devshop for the test results.

+<strong>NOTES:<?strong>
-Do not try to install devshop on a server that is already in use.
+- Do not try to install devshop on a server that is already in use.
 If you do you will likely have to take manual steps to get it fully functional.
 It's just easier to start with a fresh server.
+- If installing ubuntu manually, do *not* choose "LAMP Server" or any other type.
+The install script & ansible role will install all necessary packages.

 [1.x](https://github.com/opendevshop/devshop) is now the current stable branch. `0.x` branch is now deprecated!
 Drupal 6 is End of Life.